 A request to transfer compliance instruments to an exchange clearing holding account will list the exchange clearing holding account as the destination account.

-All of the compliance instruments received by an exchange clearing holding account must be transferred to one or more destination accounts within five days of receiving them.
+All of the compliance instruments received by an exchange clearing holding account must be transferred to one or more destination accounts within five business days of receiving them.

 A request to transfer compliance instruments to or from an exchange clearing holding account does not require confirmation by an account representative of the destination account pursuant to section 95921(a)(1)(C).